Car crusher: Mobile car crusher

-The mobile car crusher was invented by Charlie Roy Hall in the city of Wadley, Georgia in the year 1996 and was patented on August 12, 1997.
+The mobile car crusher was invented by Charlie Roy Hall in the city of Wadley, Georgia, in 1996, and was patented on August 12, 1997.
 The primary examiner of this United States patent was Stephen F. Gerrity.
-As a condensed version of a standard car crusher, a mobile car crusher has a smaller opening with lower output, so it can crush only smaller sized, C-class cars.
-This machine is mobile as a result of its dual functions: a travel mode for highways, which is when the hydraulic cylinder guiding posts are lowered, and a working mode, when the hydraulic cylinder guiding posts are raised.
-There are two guiding posts on either side of the machine, with hydraulic cylinders inside of them.
-The guiding posts protect the hydraulic cylinders from external interference.
-The hydraulic cylinders are what is used to apply pressure to the car, with a crusher hood to spread the pressure evenly and crush the entirety of the car.
-A heavy-duty lowboy trailer is attached to the bottom of the mobile car crusher and can be transported only using a semi-trailer truck.
-Due to the increase in car production, scrap metal became high in demand, so the mobile car crusher was made to increase efficiency of gathering scrap metal.
-Lifespans of cars were also decreasing, so the number of cars being sent to large centralized car crushing facilities rose.
-Consequently, facilities needed to outsource to mobile car crushers so they could keep up with the increased volume of automobiles.
+As a condensed version of a standard car crusher, a mobile car crusher has a smaller opening with lower output, so it can crush only smaller sized, C-segment cars.
+This machine's mobility stems from its dual functionality: a travel mode for highways, where the hydraulic cylinder guiding posts are lowered, and a working mode, where they are raised.
+Two guiding posts, one on each side of the machine, house the hydraulic cylinders.
+These posts shield the cylinders from external interference.
+The hydraulic cylinders apply pressure to the car, with a crusher hood distributing the force evenly to crush the entire vehicle.
+A heavy-duty lowboy trailer, attached to the bottom, allows transport only by semi-trailer trucks.
+Increased car production created a high demand for scrap metal, so the mobile car crusher was developed to increase the efficiency of gathering it.
+Decreasing car lifespans also meant more vehicles were being sent to large, centralized crushing facilities.
+Consequently, these facilities needed to outsource to mobile car crushers to manage the increased volume of automobiles.

-Baling Press
+Baling press

-Baling presses are used for the compaction of general scrap material, but are popularly used for automobile bodyshells.
-They generally consist of two hydraulically powered hinged "wings", which literally fold the vehicle shell in half, and then crush it into a rectangular "log".
+Baling presses are used for the compaction of general scrap material, but are popularly used for automobile body shells.
+They generally consist of two hydraulically-powered hinged "wings", which fold the vehicle in half, pressing it into a rectangular "log".
 Once the wings are fully closed, pusher plates, again powered by hydraulics, squeeze the log along its axis from one or both ends until a dense cube or "bale" is formed, which is then either ejected from a door at the end of the machine or removed by a crane.
 Some baling presses have a guillotine shear which chops the bale or log into smaller pieces.
 Baling presses, like mobile car crushers, can be mounted on a semi-trailer so that it can be transported between automobile recycling yards.
+The bales are then forwarded on to an automobile shredding plant for further processing.

+As the compacted bales can be too dense for shredding plants to handle, they are often fed through a pre-shredder or "bale breaker".
+The bale is sent through two large contrarotating spiked wheels which literally pull the bale apart and shear it into smaller pieces.
+Entire cars can be fed through a pre-shredding plant as an alternative to baling.
+This is done at some metal processing yards.